Jaw Line SlimmingRichard

 It is commonly caused by anxiety and most often occurs during sleep.
 Bruxism can result in facial pains and headaches if left untreated.
 It can also affect your quality of sleep and lead to damage to your teeth.
 Bruxism can also give the jaw a square appearance.

-At the Dr SW Clinics we use Botox® as a therapeutic tool to relieve painful conditions triggered by the muscles of the jaw and to treat chronic teeth grinding.
+At the Dr SW Clinics, we use wrinkle injections as a therapeutic tool to relieve painful conditions triggered by the muscles of the jaw and to treat chronic teeth grinding.
 This Bruxism treatment has proven to be very successful and has minimal risks or complications.

 If you suffer from teeth grinding, which is causing you pain, headaches or problems sleeping then this could be the right treatment for you.
 If you have an overly square jaw and would like to soften its appearance, this treatment may also be suitable.
 You will need to book in for a consultation to ascertain whether this treatment is right for you or not.